Henry-Waswa/alx-system_engineering-devops/0x04-loops_conditions_and_parsing/README.md

 *    "id_rsa": It is the private key and it is the one that must be kept in a confident place

 ### [1.
 For Best School loop](./1-for_holberton_school)
-* Write a Bash script that displays Holberton School 10 times.
+* Write a Bash script that displays Best School 10 times.

 *    You must use the for loop (while and until are forbidden)